reuteras/obsidian-mitre-attack/README.md

 ![Result in Obsidian with lists generated](https://raw.githubusercontent.com/reuteras/obsidian-mitre-attack/main/resources/graph.png)

-The markdown shown above is available [here](./sample.md).
+The Markdown shown above is available [here](./sample.md).

 ## TODO

 - Add more relevant tags and consider prepending tags with **attack** or use **attack/<tag>**.
 - Add other metadata?
-Att&ck ID, etc. (url has been added)
+Att&ck ID, etc. (URL has been added)
 - Should top level pages be added to each category or are they not needed when ATT&CK is used in Obsidian?
 - Check for unused code and remove it.
 Since speed is not the main concern (runs one time) it has not been top priority.